 "If you could possibly spare a few men of this transport crew, Inquisitor, I think the outpost could be operated much more efficiently not to...", before Sael could finish Friia interrupted speaking loud enough that even Blaic and Ignitus could overhear her, "Your objective

 , Adherent Sael, is to follow the orders and remain here until I return.
 Do not over-estimate your importance.
-The only reason you are down there and not in my laboratory is because I do not want to raise any unnecessary question where I am going next.
-I cannot let something as insignificant as you ruin my plans."
-By now, Officer Blaic had moved away from him and Ignitus pretended that he could not hear what being said.
+The only reason you are down there and not in my laboratory is because I do not want to raise any unnecessary questions where I am going next.
+I cannot let something as insignificant as you to ruin my plans."
+By now, Officer Blaic had moved away from him and Ignitus pretended that he could not hear what was being said.
 "Embrace this identity I have given you and pray to the Emperor that the xenos have left something behind in you that is worth keeping you alive."

 Sael had been considering his plight ever since the incident.
 He weighed his options carefully throughout the six month journey.
 He would ask himself every single cycle if he should quietly follow the Inquisitor's instructions to the end and hope for mercy?
 Or should he make a run for his freedom after she leaves him on Novares.